AdobeDocs/experience-platform.en/help/landing/glossary.md

 ## B

-**Backfill**: In [!DNL Real-time Customer Data Platform], in scheduled source connections, backfill enables ingestion of historical data.
+**Backfill**: For scheduled sources, the backfill option enables ingestion of historical data.

-**Backfill period**: The `Backfill period` is an option to set the length of time for ingesting third-party historical data via a connection.
-Selecting a backfill period of forever will ingest the entire history of the source data to [!DNL Experience Platform].
+**Backfill period**: The backfill period is an option to set the length of time for ingesting third-party historical data via a source connection.
+Selecting a backfill period of "forever" will ingest the entire history of the source data to [!DNL Experience Platform].

 **Batch**: A batch is a set of data collected over a period of time and processed together as a single unit.
+Datasets are composed of multiple batches.

 **Batch ID**: A batch ID is an Adobe-generated identifier for a batch of data.

-**Batch ingestion**: Batch ingestion allows users to ingest petabytes of data and make it available within enterprise systems.
-With the latest technologies, users can now ingest any schema XDM and non-XDM into [!DNL Experience Platform].
+**Batch ingestion**: Batch ingestion allows users to manually ingest petabytes of data and make it available within enterprise systems.

-**Batch segmentation**: Batch segmentation is an alternative to an ongoing data selection process and moves all profile data at once through segment definitions to produce corresponding audiences.
+**Batch segmentation**: Batch segmentation is an alternative to an ongoing data selection process and moves all Profile data at once through segment definitions to produce corresponding audiences.
 Once created, this segment is saved and stored so it can be exported for use.

 **Build**: In [!DNL Adobe Experience Platform Launch], a build is a deployed library.
 The build is a file or set of files that contain all the configurations and code needed to execute the business logic contained inside of that library.

-**Business intelligence tools**: Business intelligence, also known as "BI" tools are primarily integrated with the [!DNL Experience Platform Query Service].
+**Business intelligence tools**: Business intelligence (BI) tools are primarily integrated with [!DNL Experience Platform Query Service].
 BI tools are types of application software that collect and process large amounts of unstructured data from internal and external systems.

 [Back to top](#adobe-experience-platform-glossary)

 ## C

-**Capping**: In [!DNL Offer Decisioning], capping is used in decisioning rules to define how many times an offer is presented.
-There are two types of caps: how many times an offer can be proposed across the combined target audience, also known as "Global Cap," and how many times an offer can be proposed to the same end user, also known as "Profile Cap".
+**Capping**: In [!DNL Offer Decisioning], capping (also known as frequency capping) is used in decisioning rules to define how many times an offer is presented.
+There are two types of caps: how many times an offer can be proposed across the combined target audience (also known as "Global Cap"), and how many times an offer can be proposed to the same end user (also known as "Profile Cap").

-**Catalog**: In [!DNL Real-time Customer Data Platform], in sources and destinations, a catalog is a gallery with available connections to Adobe applications and 3rd Party technologies.
+**Catalog**: In the context of sources and destinations, a catalog is gallery with available connections to Adobe applications and third-party technologies.

+**[!DNL Catalog Service]**: [!DNL Catalog Service] is the system of record for data location and lineage within Adobe Experience Platform.
+While all data that is ingested into Experience Platform is stored in the data lake as files and directories, [!DNL Catalog] holds the metadata and description of those files and directories for lookup and monitoring purposes.

-**Class**: A class defines the smallest set of fields used to build a schema and is the base behavior that describes the business object.
+**Class**: In Experience Data Model (XDM), a class defines the smallest set of fields used to build a schema and defines the base behavior of the business object that the schema represents.

-**Client**: A client is an external tool or application which connects to [!DNL Query Service] via Postgres protocol or HTTP API.
+**Client**: A client is an external tool or application which connects to [!DNL Query Service] via PostgreSQL protocol or HTTP API.

 **Collection**: In [!DNL Offer Decisioning], collections are subsets of offers based on predefined conditions defined by a marketer, such as category of the offer.

 **Combine with PII marketing action**: A marketing action that combines any personally identifiable information (PII) with anonymous data.
 Contracts for data sourced from ad networks, ad servers, and third-party data providers often include specific contractual prohibitions on the use of such data with directly identifiable data.

-**Command-line interface**: A command-line interface is a command line tool used to connect to [!DNL Query Service] for raw query execution.
+**Command-line interface**: A command-line interface is a text-based tool that can be used to connect to [!DNL Query Service] for raw query execution.

 **Composition**: A composition is a grouping of components that form together to make up the schema.

-**Connection**: A connection is a virtual pipeline that enables data to flow in and out of [!DNL Experience Platform].
-Connections are now replaced by Sources.

 **Connector**: Adobe Experience Platform Source connectors help users easily ingest data from multiple sources, allowing the structuring, labeling and enhancement of data using [!DNL Experience Platform Services].
 Data can be ingested from a variety of sources such as cloud-based storage, third party software, and CRM systems.